 The Hedgerows

-The count on 27th October also saw the first winter thrushes – a flock of Redwings.
+You should start to see the winter thrushes.
 Look out for big flocks of both Redwings, Fieldfares and Blackbirds on the Hawthorn trees around the reserve as they swoop in to strip the trees of their berries or “haws”.
 Some years the crop has almost gone by the end of the month!

 Fieldfare